mshiekh/alibaba-ack-saudi-region/README.md

 3. **Get the ACCESS_KEY and SECRET_KEY**
    Go to RAM > Click on your user account > unders **AccessKey** click  the button Create Access Key

-4. **Use aliyun cli to configure your profile**
+4. **Use aliyun cli to configure your profile**:
-   I found more convenient to set the profile use aliyun cli and then reference it using  `profile` in the provider.tf.
+   I found it more convenient to set the profile using aliyun cli and then reference it using  `profile` in the provider.tf.
 You can check the [example usage](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs#example-usage) and use the method you prefer. follow the steps below and you should get the Welcome message if all is set correctly:
    ```bash
    aliyun configure --profile "profilename"